BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FROM_BLINKER_TO_RISCV/README.md

 - [step 17](step17.v): Memory-mapped devices
 - [step 18](step18.v): Mandelbrot set
 - step 19: Faster simulation with Verilator
+- [step 20](step20.v): Using the GNU toolchain to compile assembly programs

 _WIP_

-- step 20: Using the GNU toolchain to compile programs
+- step 21: Using the GNU toolchain to compile C programs
-- step 21: More devices (LED matrix, OLED screen...)
+- step 22: More devices (LED matrix, OLED screen...)
-- step 22: Running programs from the SPI Flash
+- step 23: Running programs from the SPI Flash
-- step 23: Raytracing with the IceStick
+- step 24: Raytracing with the IceStick